-As part of the review of the corridor, the Department examined the crash history for Edgecombe Avenue between West 155th Street and Amsterdam Avenue.
-Crashes along this corridor have been volatile, fluctuating between 16 and 35 before improvements were implemented in 2002.
-Pedestrian crashes were on the rise from 1998 to 2000, declined in 2001 and fluctuated between one and three from 2002 to 2007.
-While the improvements made in 2002 might not have been effective immediately, evidenced by the high number of crashes in 2003, the Department believes that the 24% decline in total crashes after implementation of safety measures can be attributed to these safety improvements.
+As part of the review of the corridor, the Department examined the accident history for Edgecombe Avenue between West 155th Street and Amsterdam Avenue.
+Accidents along this corridor have been volatile, fluctuating between 16 and 35 before improvements were implemented in 2002.
+Pedestrian accidents were on the rise from 1998 to 2000, declined in 2001 and fluctuated between one and three from 2002 to 2005.
+While the improvements made in 2002 might not have been effective immediately, evidenced by the high number of accidents in 2003, the Department believes that the low numbers of accidents in 2004 and 2005 (17 and 15, respectively) can be attributed to these safety improvements.